 What is a Stirring Rod, use and features

-A glass stirring rodglass rodstirring rod or stir rod is a common piece of laboratory equipment used to mix or stir liquids and chemicals.
+¿What is a stirring rod?, a glass stirring rodglass rodstirring rod or stir rod is a common piece of laboratory equipment used to mix or stir liquids and chemicals.
 These bars are thicker than a typical straw, have rounded ends and are made of a special type of laboratory glass called borosilicate.

 This glass it is less affected by thermal stress and has an expansion point thermal very low, so it is less affected by heat than metals.

 Stirring rods are mainly used in science laboratories for chemistry or biology experiments.
-The stirring rods are important because it agitates a solution, also known as stirring, makes let the reaction happen faster.
+The stirring rods are important because it agitates a solution, also known as stirring, makes

 The rods are also used to spread liquid substances on a solid surface.
 Be a metal bar is preferable because glass is not a good conductor of heat and metal is.
 The metal has free electrons.
 Therefore, in the metals, conduction takes place due to atomic vibration and the derivative of the free electrons.
 Glass, on the other hand, being non-metallic, does not it has free electrons.